Dan Wilkinson: Personal life

 The second-youngest of eleven children, Wilkinson was born in Dayton, Ohio, to Oliver Sr and Veronda Wilkinson.

 Wilkinson had four children with his ex-wife Shawnda: Brooklyn, Daniel Ramon Jr., Taylor, and Sydné.
 He is now remarried and has had two more children, Kennedy and Klarke.
 They reside in Potomac, Maryland.

 Legal troubles

-Wilkinson has been involved in several lawsuits since the start of his professional career.
 In 1996, Wilkinson pleaded no contest to the charge of domestic violence.
 He was subsequently found guilty of striking his pregnant girlfriend.
 Wilkinson's girlfriend, however, stated that she did not wish to pursue prosecution.

 In March 2006, Capital Centre LLC, a joint project headed by the Cordish Company and Washington Sports & Entertainment, sued Wilkinson.
 The suit alleged that Wilkinson was personally liable for a breach of contract related to a lease the two parties had agreed to.
 On April 3, 2006, The Maryland federal district court issued an opinion on the validity of the case.